Grammarian (Greco-Roman)

 In the Greco-Roman world, the grammarian (grammaticus) was responsible for the second stage in the traditional education system, after a boy had learned his basic Greek and Latin.
 The job of the grammarian was to teach the ancient poets such as Homer and Virgil, and the correct way of speaking before a boy moved on to study under the rhetor.
 Despite often humble origins, some grammarians went on to achieve elevated positions in Rome, though few enjoyed financial success.

 Grammar

-In about 100 B.C., Dionysius Thrax defined grammar as an "acquired expertise of the general usage of poets and prose writers".
+Around 100 BC, Dionysius Thrax defined grammar as an "acquired expertise of the general usage of poets and prose writers".
 He identified six elements to the field: